weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 its faded red-plush frame with that immobile look of dignity which only black people can attain.
 "I have made the most of myself," the proud old face seemed to say.
 "My father was a slave, but I am a teacher, a leader of men.
-My son shall be a great healer and my son's son<span class="calibre36">——</span>—"
+My son shall be a great healer and my son's son———"

 Peter put the open Bible carefully on the table and took out a cigarette.
 But he held it a long time unlighted.